PatMag68/YRGOGame/README.md

 # YRGOGame
-Stone scissors paper game
+Stone scissors paper game.
-<br>For the teacher to check
+<br>For the teacher to check.